David Harbour opens up about ‘struggling’ to lose weight for Stranger Things

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-Harbour also promised to answer more fan questions about his dramatic season four transformation in an Instagram Live with Higgins.
+Harbour promised to answer more fan questions about his dramatic season four transformation in an Instagram Live with Higgins on Friday (22 July) at 4PM BST.

+During a recent interview, Harbour said he “doesn’t think” he’ll subject his body to such an intense regimen again, noting the “prosthetics are too good” now.

 Register for free to continue reading